-Forsythia is reliable garden plants once they are planted and are seasonal bloomers.
+Forsythia is a reliable garden plant once they are planted and are seasonal bloomers.
 Cuttings may be taken from November to February and placed in water to start the root system growing and then transplanted into the soil.
-Layering is another standard method of starting roots, and either method will produce roots in just a few weeks, and then you can transplant the bush in its permanent place.
+Layering is another standard method of starting roots, and either method will produce roots in just a few weeks, and then you can transplant the bush to its permanent place.
 The Forsythia is best suited for full sun to partial shade, and some people grow it as a single bush or as a hedge around your property.
 Forsythia Bush will flourish in most soils, and watering should occur during the dry season.
 Fertilizer on Forsythia should be used as needed in the fall.
-When fully grown, you can trim them 4 inches to keep their shape.
+You can trim them 4 inches when fully grown to keep their shape.